 Eat, Drink & Be Merry!
 Tickets are on sale now for the Taste of Downtown

-(Alton, IL) – For only $15.00, guests can sample a variety of local flavor from their favorite dining & drinking establishments at the Taste of Downtown.
-The event will be held on Thursday, November 15th from 5:00-8:00 p.m. at Argosy Casino’s Music Hall.
+(Alton, IL) – For only $10.00, guests can sample a variety of local flavor from their favorite dining & drinking establishments at the Taste of Downtown.
+The event will be held on Thursday, November 17th from 5:00-8:00 at the TempleBanquetCenterand Spirits Lounge at 300 State Street.
 Tickets are on sale now at the Alton Visitors’ Center (200 Piasa St.) or at Bossanova Restaurant & Lounge (112 W. 3rd St.).

-Many restaurants will be offering a sampling of their cuisine, including: Franco's Restaurant in the Holiday Inn, Bossanova Restaurant & Lounge, Duke Bakery, Mac's Time Out, Southern Girls BBQ, Schoolhouse Grill at Senior Services Plus, Argosy Casino Captain’s Table Buffet, Spirits at 300 State, Heavenly Scent Popcorn, Princivalli's Café, Chez Marilyn, Mississippi Half Step, Olive Oil Marketplace, Gentelin's on Broadway, Ragin' Cajun Piano Bar, Bake You Smile, Castelli's Restaurant at 255, River City Savories, Jimmy the Greek's, My Just Desserts and LuciAnna's Bakery
+Many restaurants will be offering a sampling of their cuisine, including: Bossanova, Princivalli's, Spirits Lounge, Chez Marilyn, Southern Girls BBQ, Tony's Restaurant, State Street Market, Mac's Time Out, the Schoolhouse Grill at Senior Services Plus, Franco’s Restaurant at Holiday Inn, Duke Bakery, KO Cupcake Creations, Argosy Casino Captain’s Table Buffet, Heavenly Popcorn Palace, Amarillo Tex, Rib City and Olga’s Kitchen.

 Get The Latest News!